 Low dietary magnesium, for example, has been linked to diabetes.
-That makes sense, but I’m sure other factors are involved.
+That makes sense, as magnesium is involved in glucose metabolism.
 However, we are certainly not getting enough magnesium in our diets due to the amounts of highly processed foods we tend to eat.
 Processing removes or reduces many nutrients.
 Good food sources of magnesium include whole grains, green leafy vegetables, nuts/seeds, and legumes.

 In addition, thanks to Dr. Steven Gundry and Dr. William B Davis, we are eating even less of two rich food sources of magnesium: lectin-rich foods like legumes and gluten-rich whole grains like wheat.
 Then there are the advocates who (incorrectly) warn us about 'antinutrients' in foods like spinach.
 I won’t use space in this particular article to explain the inaccurate recommendations to avoid these foods.
 You can surf my articles in this Blog to learn more – or do an internet search for gluten myth or lectin myth to learn the other side of the story.